 Chicken-Pea Shoot Salad

-- 1-inch piece fresh ginger root, finely grated, juice squeezed from the gratings, solids discarded
+- 1 inch piece ginger finely grated, juice squeezed from the gratings, solids discarded

 - 3 tablespoons rice vinegar